Microsoft/azure-docs.pl-pl/articles/hdinsight/hbase/hbase-troubleshoot-start-fails.md

 ### <a name="issue"></a>Problem

-Serwera hmaster limit czasu dla wyjątku krytycznego podobnego do `java.io.IOException: Timedout 300000ms waiting for namespace table to be assigned`:.
+Serwera hmaster limit czasu dla wyjątku krytycznego podobnego do: `java.io.IOException: Timedout 300000ms waiting for namespace table to be assigned` .

 ### <a name="cause"></a>Przyczyna